Top Websites – Careers Information on the Internet

 So where do we start?

-A career can be explained as a ‘pathway through life’ and like any journey there are transitional periods, milestones and even crossroads.
-So we have taken the opportunity below to list a wide selection of recommended and reliable sources of general as well as specific careers information sources, but don’t miss the 'extra web gems' and 'hot tips' at the end.
+A career can be explained as a ‘pathway through life’ and, like any journey, there are transitional periods, milestones and even crossroads.
+So, we have taken the opportunity below to list a wide selection of recommended and reliable sources of general as well as specific careers information sources, beginning with the national careers sites supporting young people and/or parent interests:

 Extensive and inspiring videos explored by subject interest, job type or life decision.
-Also includes a popular mini Interest Guide - The Buzz Test that can be helpful for generating ideas.
+The site is aimed at young people, but many of the films are suitable for all ages.
+Includes a popular mini interest guide called the Buzz Quiz which can be helpful for generating early ideas based on personality type.

-This site is an excellent resource for anyone thinking about going to university, or job seeking after graduation.
-There is a helpful Career Planner to give young people ideas as to what they may be suited to, as well as information about work experience and postgraduate study.
-They may also find careerplayer a useful companion for exploring graduate career films.
+Prospects This site is an excellent resource for anyone thinking about going to university, or job seeking after graduation.
+There is a helpful Career Planner to give young people ideas as to what they may be suited to, as well as information on work experience, internships and postgraduate study.

 To keep up to date, don’t miss the carousel of general and specialist parent support sites from the Parental Guidance home page.

-Encourage your son or daughter to check out what careers software, including psychometric matching programs may be available at their school or college.
-Most have excellent careers information to complement their results and some programs may be accessible from home through the schools or colleges intranet, VLE/MLE platform.
+Encourage your son or daughter to check out what careers software, including psychometric matching programs, may be available at their school or college.
+Most have excellent careers information to complement their results, and some programs may be accessible from home through the school or college’s intranet, VLE/MLE platform.